Bharatanatyam: Indian Dance

 After moving to the USA in 2000, Ms. Dadiala taught in Queens, NY for a year before commencing Bharatanatyam classes in Levittown, PA in collaboration with the township recreation department in 2005.
-These classes with 3 levels of learning are currently taught in center city Philadelphia.
-Apart from the ongoing classes, Ms. Dadiala’s teaching assignments have included workshops and Master classes at the Thomas Jefferson University and Temple University in Philadelphia and Desales University in Center Valley, Pennsylvania.
+These classes with 3 levels of learning are currently taught in Center City Philadelphia.
+Apart from the ongoing classes, Ms. Dadiala’s teaching assignments have included workshops and master classes at Thomas Jefferson University and Temple University in Philadelphia and DeSales University in Center Valley, Pennsylvania.
 In the fall of 2009, Ms. Dadiala was invited to design the curriculum and teach at the University of the Arts in Philadelphia.

 (from Usiloquy Dance Designs)